earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 ### Using Database Caching in Per-Site Cache Strategy

-Database Cache stores cached data in the database.
+Database cache stores cached data in the database.
 This backend provides a reliable and persistent caching solution and can be further customized to use a specific database engine such as SQLite or Redis.
-To configure the Database Cache, you can add the following code to your `settings.py` file:
+To configure the Database cache, you can add the following code to your `settings.py` file:

 ~~~{.python caption="settings.py"}
 CACHES = {